Did You Know?

 Natural Gas Tax (or lack thereof)

-While Pennsylvania does have impact and business taxes, Pennsylvania is the only state in the nation that does not have a separate tax on natural gas (a.k.a. "severance tax").
-Implementing a tax between 5% and 6% and dedicating this funding stream to Pennsylvania's pension obligations would positively impact homeowners and provide improved fiscal stability on our public pensions.
+While Pennsylvania does have impact and business taxes, Pennsylvania is the only natural gas producing state in the nation that does not have a separate tax on natural gas (a.k.a. "severance tax").
+Implementing a tax between 5% and 6% and dedicating this funding stream to renewable energy sources will put Pennsylvania on the path to eliminate fracking entirely.